Intervention/pinboard/readme.md

 This packages provides a local command line interface to interact with your link collection at [pinboard.in](https://pinboard.in/).
-The main reason behind this project is, to have a local mirror of all Pinboard links an a Sqlite database to be able to search the whole collection quickly with [Alfred](https://www.alfredapp.com).
-Therefore this packages also provides an Alfred Workflow.
+The main reason behind this project is, to have a local mirror of all Pinboard links an a Sqlite database to be able to search the whole collection quickly with the command line.

 ## Installation